wesley-ruede/Android/README.md

 02/14/20 -- Contact Manager 1.0 is a single table sqlite3 app that is completely logcat based.
 Contact Manager 1.1 will have a ListView to display entries in the data base.
 Added some screen shots to improve the readme.

 02/19/20 -- The ListView variation of Contact Manager is complete.
 Updated QuickLauncher with a background and refactored the code.
 The RecyclerView version of Contact Manager is almost complete.
 Drew in a background to enhance the visuals.
-All in All RecyclerView layouts are a lot more involved than ListViews but, very rewarding in terms of visuals and customization options.
+All in All RecyclerView layouts are a lot more involved thanListViews but, very rewarding in terms of visuals and customization options.

 02/21/20 -- removed Contact Manager from releases as it is not possible to populate the RecyclerView from the db once on a Physical device.
 A Todo app is coming soon.
-Test is a playground app where I test all of my skills up to this point.
 More changes coming soon.
 Maybe I'll be able to get the DreamKeeper app working at this rate.

-03/06/29 -- CloudStore app is a technical coverage of Firestore and Firebase libraries.
+03/06/20 -- CloudStore app is a technical coverage of Firestore and Firebase libraries.
 A more high quality and complete app is coming soon.
 BabyNeeds is complete but, not released yet.
-Test is playground that I can try stuff out and will never be released.
+Test is a playground that I can try stuff out and will never be released.

+03/09/20 -- Besides a one null repsonse on a string I am able to retrieve data from the cloudStore app and show it in a nested scroll view.
+Once I get it done I'll release it along with my ToDo app.
+Self Reflection Journal is a cloud based journal that uses Firebase, auth for secure user creds, and storage for pictures.
+I now get how NoSql works in comparison to SQL.
+It is a very different type of database however, just as effective from what I can tell.
+Here is hoping I'll be able to solve my previous image issue I was having in my other app Login Logout.
+It would likely take a lot of work that is most pointless as I'll be going through user auth and image uploads just without the cropping mechanic once again in a much better app.